arikgadye/linked_list_ruby/README.md

 Linked_list

-*game that starts with randomly connected nodes, then proceeds to connect all nodes in an acyclic manner
+An example of a linked list written a ruby.

+Game: there are x number of randomly connected nodes, how do you connect them all with no repeats?